CtrlK

 Workflow Clarity

 The steps are listed but lack validation checkpoints, error handling, or feedback loops.
-For a security analysis workflow involving potentially large datasets and multi-cloud environments (the description mentions GCS and Azure but the content only covers AWS), there are no verification steps, no guidance on what to do when anomalies are ambiguous, and no clear sequence for iterating on findings.
+For a security analysis workflow involving potentially large datasets and multiple cloud providers (as described in the skill description), there's no verification of results, no guidance on false positive handling, and no clear sequence for multi-cloud analysis despite the description mentioning GCS and Azure alongside AWS.

 1 / 3